WP-Security-Community/WP-Security-Community/README.md

 We would love to be part of the wordpress.org project team list, but since we understand that would take time and consideration from the community we have created this as a stop gap.

 ## What are we doing?
-We're documenting security issues, best practices and useful links in this repo.
+We're sharing solutions to hardening WordPress further than the current wordpress.org documentation, resources and useful links in this repo.
 You'll also find a collection of links to great external resources.
 We know that many companies have internal documentation to security best practises and welcome them to share their resources either via a link or by adding it to the Wiki.

-To start with, Combell's Brecht is sharing their guide "Securing your WordPress site"
+To start with, Combell's Brecht is sharing their guide "Securing your WordPress site

+## What are we *not* doing?

+We are **not** the WordPress sercurity team.
+We not the people to share security issues with.

+If you wish to report a sercurity issue, please see the latest information at [security.wordpress.org](http://security.wordpress.org).

 ## Duplication of Effort